Iran would take action if U.S. attacked Syria: official

 "In the case of American stupidity and a military attack by this country on Syria, the joint military pact of Syria's allies would be implemented," Assoudi said.

-Iran and Syria signed a mutual defense pact in 2006, but little is known of its details, or whether there are any other signatories.
+Iran and Syria signed a mutual defence pact in 2006, but little is known of its details, or whether there are any other signatories.

 The Islamic Republic considers Assad's government, along with Lebanese Shi'ite militant group Hezbollah, part of an "axis of resistance" against the influence of the United States and Israel in the Middle East.